olegabu/nsd-commercial-paper/README.md

 ## Restart and preserve ledger data

-Stop dockers on each node; or power down or reboot the server.
+Stop dockers on any or each node; or power down or reboot servers.
 The order is not important.

 ### NSD
 ```bash